Platform Players Organizers Pricing Events Live Score Blog CUE STREAM

 A few moments from Pattaya

-Pattaya tested the engine and the website in a real environment.
+Pattaya proved that CUE PLAY could support real event operations in a demanding live environment.
 Bangkok is the next step.
-On March 20-22, CUE PLAY will not only support the event infrastructure but also push the mobile app into live use: player install, login, account creation, app-based sign-up, live following, and scoring workflows across two events, including scotch doubles.
-The goal is simple: get closer to a formal release through real feedback from real users.
+The upcoming event window on March 20-22 will extend that proof by bringing more of the player-facing mobile experience into active use as well, including install, login, account creation, sign-up, live following, and scoring workflows across two events, including scotch doubles.
+The goal is straightforward: keep improving through real feedback in real conditions.